 Send in a copy of your ACT or SAT scores

 Conduct the Physical Fitness Test.
 This can be administered by a Coach, Teacher, or Counselor at your school.

 Conduct an interview with a Professor of Military Science (PMS).
-This can be done at the closest campus that has an ROTC batallion.
+This can be done at the closest campus that has an ROTC battalion.
 It is up to you to schedule the interview.

-If you have any questions about this process please contact me.
+If you have any questions about this process please contact us.